Akshaj-Padmakar/MERN-Chat-App/README.md

 ## Instructions :

-* Intall npm in both BackEnd and FrontEnd Folder (This will be install all the dependicies).
+* Intall npm in both BackEnd and FrontEnd Folder (This will be install all the dependencies).
     - Use `npm install`

 * In the BackEnd Folder, `.env` file change the `MONGO_URL` to your data-base link.